amir-ba/IranWebApplication/README.md

 - npm install
 - npm run start

+Open `http://localhost:8080/` in your browser to see the app

+Create a bundle for the browser.

+    npm run build

+and for production version

+    npm run build:prod

+this creates the bundles in a new `dist` folder

+Start a debug server.

+    npm start

 ### Building AOT
 - Aot
   - npm run build:aot
 - Production
   - npm run build-aot-prod